Merle Kilgore: Organizations and honors

 Kilgore was a long-time member of the Academy of Country Music and an active member of the Screen Actors Guild.
 As well as belonging to the NSAI and the American Federation of Musicians, he served as a board member for several organizations including the Hank Williams Museum in Montgomery, Alabama, the Texas Country Music Hall of Fame and the Tex Ritter Museum, both in Carthage, Texas.
-He also directed the operations of two offices, Hank Williams Jr. Enterprises in Paris, Tennessee and Merle Kilgore Management in Nashville, where he managed several other artists, Joe Sins being his most prominent.
+He also directed the operations of two offices, Hank Williams Jr. Enterprises in Paris, Tennessee and Merle Kilgore Management in Nashville, where he managed several other artists.
 In 1998, Kilgore was inducted into the Nashville Songwriters Hall of Fame.
+In 2004, Kilgore was inducted into the Oklahoma Music Hall of Fame.

 Death

 On February 6, 2005, Merle Kilgore died from heart failure while in a Mexican hospital undergoing experimental treatments for lung cancer, and was interred in Hendersonville Memory Gardens in Hendersonville, Tennessee.
 Kilgore was survived by his wife, Judy, three daughters, two sons, eight grandchildren and a great granddaughter.